ashleyscrump/Animal-Trading-Card/README.md

-My assignment was to replicate the styling observed in an animal trading card provided in the course.
-I recreated the trading card with my favorite animal using both HTML and CSS.
-I put all CSS in a seperate file and inserted it into my HTML.
+My task for the assignment was to imitate the styling found on an animal trading card that was supplied for the course.
+Using HTML and CSS, I rebuilt the trade card featuring my favorite animal.
+I separated all of the CSS into an other file and added it to my HTML.